Concepts

 Disk Management

-- The maximum size of a disk is 2 TB
+- The maximum disk size is 2 TB

 - Disks use the standard VHD format